philc/vimium/README.markdown

-    gu      go up one level in the URL hierarchy gf      cycle forward to the next frame gi      focus the first (or n-th) text input box on the page
+    gu      go up one level in the URL hierarchy gf      cycle forward to the next frame gi      focus the first (or n-th) text input box on the page ]]      Follow the link labeled 'next' or '>'.
+Helpful for browsing paginated sites.
+    [[      Follow the link labeled 'previous' or '<' if it exists.
+Helpful for browsing paginated sites.

 Navigating your history:
     H       go back in history